 Contributing to Tokelau's efforts to enhance governance structures and assisting with constitutional and legislative matters

 Managing patient referrals to New Zealand and acting on behalf of the Tokelau Public Service in New Zealand

-Maintaining contact with and disseminating information to Tokelauan communities in NZ and 'friends of Tokelau' in NZ
+Maintaining contact with and disseminating information to Tokelauan communities in New Zealand and 'friends of Tokelau' in New Zealand

 Maintaining dialogue with the UN Special Committee on Decolonisation and other international and regional groupings with an interest in Tokelau.

 Statement by Faipule Foua Toloa Ulu O Tokelau (Titular Head of Tokelau) to the Special Committee on the Situation With Regard to the Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples, 24 June 2009

 United Nations General Assembly Fifty-Ninth Session: Special